pmandros/node2vec2rank/README.md

                         Everything below this value will be 0 --top_percent_keep TOP_PERCENT_KEEP
-                        Keeps the top percentage of edges, turning the rest to 0 --binarize BINARIZE   Whether to binarize the graphs, turning everything above 0 to 1 --absolute            Absolute the graphs, i.e., turn negative values into positive
+                        Keeps the top percentage of edges, turning the rest to 0 --binarize            Whether to binarize the graphs, turning everything above 0 to 1 --absolute            Absolute the graphs, i.e., turn negative values into positive

 fitting_ranking: